 We all know that Google’s ranking algorithms change all the time based on their updates, and those updates happen very often.
 2015 was no exception.
-We had the Mobile Update AKA “Mobilegeddon”, “Panda” update in mid-July, “Quality” update in early May and few other minor changes.
+We had the Mobile Update AKA “Mobilegeddon”, “Panda” update in mid-July, “Quality” update in early May and a few other minor changes.
 The updates affected the rankings and the ranking factors.
 It looks like the ranking factors predictions for 2016 are very similar to 2015.

 The second biggest factor will still be Engaging Content and the content-based features on the site.
 Those features include the headers and the tags.
 Make sure the headers and the tags are relevant.
-Make sure your content is well formatted.
+Make sure your content is well-formatted.

-In 2016 the Robb Digital SEO team will continue to monitor and follow the Google updates daily and will implement the latest and the most efficient SEO practices for our clients’ websites.
+In 2016 the Solstice Digital SEO team will continue to monitor and follow the Google updates daily and will implement the latest and the most efficient SEO practices for our clients’ websites.
 Let us know if you would like a free SEO audit to see how we can help you rank and increase your organic traffic.